 (8) Committed any act that could be considered a crime in the state of Ohio.
 The board will refer this information to local law enforcement;

-(9) In the case of a professional counselor professional clinical counselor, or counselor trainee practiced professional counseling outside of their scope of practice;
+(9) In the case of a licensed professional counselor licensed professional clinical counselor, or counselor trainee practiced professional counseling outside of their scope of practice;

 (10) In the case of a social worker trainee, social worker or independent social worker, practiced social work outside their scope of practice, or a social work assistant who practices social work or practices outside their scope of practice;

-(11) In the case of a marriage and family therapist, or independent marriage and family therapist, practiced marriage and family therapy outside their scope of practice;
+(11) In the case of a marriage and family therapist trainee, marriage and family therapist, or independent marriage and family therapist, practiced marriage and family therapy outside their scope of practice;

 (12) Sold, given away, diverted, or administered drugs for other than legal purposes; or been convicted of, pled guilty to, pled no contest to, or had a judicial finding of guilt imposed for violating any municipal, state, county or federal drug law;